liutr18/Employee-Management/ReadMe.md

-# Employee-Management Tool designed & created by Tianren Liu
+# Employee Management Project designed & created by Tianren Liu

 # What can it do?